 stitching the stories

 of those who have died and suffered in the wake of the U.S. Supreme Court decision Dobbs v.
-Jackson on June 24, 2022.
+Jackson June 24, 2022.

 I am a full-time feminist and lifelong maker.
-Each of these stitched squares represents the story of at least one person who has suffered or died because of abortion bans.
+Each of these stitched pages represents the story of at least one person who has suffered or died because of abortion bans.
 All the stories deserve to be more widely known.

 Someday, when women+ regain the right to abortion, we must remember those who paid the price for this shameful time in our history.